-The Huron-Clinton Metropolitan Authority (HCMA) cooperates with schools, local communities, regional park and planning agencies, in order to assess and provide for the recreation needs of the five county area.
-The HCMA interpretive staff is regularly in contact with school and organized youth groups in order to provide interpretive program that fits the needs of the organization.
+The Huron-Clinton Metropolitan Authority (HCMA) cooperates with schools, local communities, regional park and planning agencies, in order to assess and provide for the recreation and education needs of the five county area.
+The HCMA Interpretive staff is regularly in contact with school and organized community groups in order to provide interpretive programs that fits the needs of the organization.

 The HCMA is an active member of a variety of regional organizations involved in the planning and development of recreation facilities.
 Some of these organizations include the following: